 Appetisers by the fire

 Each ingredient had a story.
 Many were Nordic.
-Some were not; like the myoga, Japanese ginger, of which only the flower buds are eaten, while Frantzen’s own-label caviar was sustainable caviar from France.
+Some were not: like the myoga, Japanese ginger, of which only the flower buds are eaten, while Frantzén’s own-label caviar was sustainable caviar from France.

-Looking at the wine list, I saw a few names that I knew from having met them with Clos Driver, in particular Dhondt-Grellet (at 26 years old named Champagne Producer of the Year 2017) and Domaine Weinbach (Alsace) to name two.
+Looking at the wine list, I saw a few names of domaines that I knew from working with Clos Driver Wine Tours: in particular Dhondt-Grellet (at 26 years old , Adrien was named Champagne Producer of the Year 2017) and Domaine Weinbach (Alsace) to name two.

 The journey continues…

 The secret in life is to know when to get off your ride, as well as when to get on it.
 Just when the moment peaked (the time to get off), I was accompanied along the corridor, down one flight of narrow stairs to the kitchen.
 It was here that I was personally greeted by Björn.
 I then took my seat at the end of the L-shaped bar, ready for the performance.

 As I began to watch the chefs prepare our meal, their synchronisation started to mesmerise me, to the beat of the music.
 I last recalled such a synchronisation between the Kodo drummers from Japan who had performed in London the year before.